 The service runs on the 2degrees mobile network, so it does not require an Internet connection.
 It does however depend on good signal strength for the mobile network, so if you cannot get a reliable signal where you live, it may not be the best option for you.
 The CD service will continue to operate for Library members where other means of digital delivery are not suitable.

-As of June 2018 we are completing testing and obtaining the necessary equipment to start delivering this service to Library members, so if you would like to register for Daisy Direct when it is available, or if you have any questions, please contact us on 0800 24 33 33, or by e-mail at firstname.lastname@example.org.
+If you would like to register for the Daisy Direct service, or if you have any questions, please contact us on 0800 24 33 33, or by e-mail at email@example.com.

 DAISY player help